Title: Portraits of signers of the Declaration of Independence

 - Lucretia (1785-1823), unmarried

-The second son (Thomas, later Robert) became a talented writer and author of a famous early patriotic song, Adams and Liberty (1798).
+The second son (Thomas, later Robert) became a talented writer and author of a famous early patriotic song, Adams, and Liberty (1798).
 Unfortunately, he had a falling out with his father when he married an actress against his father’s wishes.
 The third son (Charles) also became a lawyer, and law partner of Harrison Gray Otis.
-He lost a fortune in a “mercantile adventure” and died young, leaving his wife Sarah Sumner Cushing, a lawyer’s daughter and one of the most beautiful women in Boston, as a single parent raising four children, including Charles Cushing Paine, progenitor of a large number of Robert Treat Paine descendants.
+He lost a fortune in a “mercantile adventure” and died young, leaving his wife Sarah Sumner Cushing, a lawyer’s daughter and one of the most beautiful women in Boston, as a single parent raising four children, including Charles Cushing Paine, progenitor of many Robert Treat Paine descendants.

 Robert Treat Paine’s growing dedication to the patriot cause began as early as 1766 when he celebrated the repeal of the Stamp Act.
 In 1768, Paine served as Taunton’s delegate at the provincial convention held in Boston to discuss the landing of British troops in Boston.
 Despite the governor’s efforts to prohibit such a meeting, the delegates remained for several days, discussing their grievances with the provincial government.
 This meeting served as an early warning that the Boston area colonists would act in their own best interests even when those interests stood at odds with those of their leaders.
 At that time, Paine did not believe that separation from England would be necessary, but his participation in the meeting demonstrated his support of colonial rights.